 By Jessica Burde

-If you don’t know how to start an online newsletter (also known as email marketing) or aren’t sure why you need one, read on.
-We’re going to review five of the best free email marketing services.
-These services will help you build a subscriber list, design your email marketing campaign, and send your newsletters — without getting caught in spam filters.
-After we go over the five best free email marketing services, I’ll explain why you need to start using one.
+If you don’t know how to start an online newsletter or aren’t sure why you need a list, read on.
+We’re going to review five of the best free email marketing services, and why you need to start using one.

 The Five Best Free Email Marketing Services:

-Has a free plan that includes 2,500 subscribers and up to 12,500 emails.
-The free plan includes a variety of useful features including image hosting (limit of 25 images), reporting and tracking, Google analytics, a third party integrations and a WYSIWYG editor.
+Has a free plan that includes 100 subscribers.
+The free plan includes a variety of useful features including image hosting (limit of 25 images), reporting and tracking, Google Analytics, third party integrations, and a WYSIWYG editor.
 Upgrading to the paid services allows you to customize your email’s HTML, send plain text emails, and set up drip campaigns.
-MadMimi is ideal for home business owners new to email marketing.
+MadMimi is ideal for home business owners who are new to email marketing.

 Don’t stress yourself.
 You can make test accounts on any of these services.
-Play around with them, make some test emails, and learn how everything works.
-Then pick the one you are comfortable with to use for your email marketing.
+Play around with them, send out some test emails, and learn how everything works.
+Then pick the one you are most comfortable with for your email marketing.

 Whatever you do, sign up for at least one of these services and start building your subscription list today.
 Having a newsletter is one of the best things you can do for your home-based business.

-Why am I and everyone else saying you need to start a newsletter?
+Why is everyone saying you need to start a newsletter?
 Simple.
 Successful marketing is built on visibility and a target audience — two things newsletters give you.